 Cave Creek Unified School Attendance Maps (Elementary, Middle, and High School)

 You will want to contact the school district to make sure that their maps are the most recent (which presumably they are) and to ask if any boundary changes are proposed.
 The Scottsdale district is currently discussing closing and merging a couple of schools.
 So, while no decision has been made, a savvy home buyer would want to know if changes are possible, either before making an offer to purchase a home, or as part of the inspection process that occurs right after a contract is accepted.

 Cave Creek Schools start the 2008-2009 school year on Thursday, August 7th.
 Scottsdale and Paradise Valley schools are both back in session on Monday, August 11, 2008.

-The long awaited McCormick Ranch entrance update is looking better by the day.
-This past week the horse sculptures were installed.
+The long awaited McCormick Ranch horse entrance update is looking better by the day.
+This past week these incredible horse sculptures were installed.

 The sculptures are even more beautiful close up.

 Keep an eye on the progress.
 It looks like the entrance will be done soon, and I’m looking forward to seeing what it looks with all the plantings completed.
 This is one project that’s been well worth the wait!